Adrian Marcel

-Adrian Marcel Hutton (born May 22, 1990) is an American singer, songwriter, and rapper from Oakland, California.
-In April 2013, he released his first mixtape, 7 Days of Weak.
-The mixtape was presented by the Grammy Award-winning musician Raphael Saadiq, who took Marcel in as his protégé.
+Adrian Marcel Hutton (born May 22, 1990) is an American R&B singer, songwriter, and rapper from Oakland, California.
+His debut mixtape, 7 Days of Weak (2014), was presented by American singer Raphael Saadiq, who took Marcel in as his protégé.

-On May 2, 2014, Marcel released his first RIAA-certified gold hit single, "2AM" featuring Sage the Gemini.
+Marcel's 2014 single, "2AM" (featuring Sage the Gemini), received gold certification by the Recording Industry Association of America (RIAA).
 In July 2014, he released his second mixtape, Weak After Next.

 Early life

 Starting in 2003, Marcel attended Oakland School for the Arts.
 He stated that his parents were pivotal in encouraging him to pursue a career in the performing arts.
 Marcel sang with Mase on the song "Awkward" in 2012.